blauerberg/slides/slides/drupalcamp_2017_tokyo/slides/contents.md

 - Fast response to access from all over the world
 - More than 1,000,000 PV/month
 - More than 100,000 authenticated users
-- Many user/role specific contents, So almost user logged in to use the system
+- Many user/role specific contents, almost user logged in to use the system
 - Access log for every user
 - etc..